José Hernández (soccer, born 2000)

-José Hernández (born 19 March 2000) is a Canadian professional soccer player who plays for Rivers FC in League1 British Columbia.
+José Hernández (born March 19, 2000) is a Canadian professional soccer player who plays for Edmonton Scottish in League1 Alberta.

 Early life

-The son of a Mexican father and El Salvadorean mother, started his career at the age of five with Edmonton Internazionale.
+The son of a Mexican father and El Salvadorean mother, Hernández started his career at the age of five with Edmonton Internazionale.
 He later joined the academy programme of FC Edmonton before switching to the academy of Vancouver Whitecaps FC in August 2016.
 In the 2016–17 season, he played for Vancouver's U16 team in the USSDA and scored 19 goals in 26 appearances.
 The following year he moved up to the U18 team, where he made 15 appearances and scored 13 goals.

 Club career

 On 7 February 2019, Hernández signed his first professional contract with Canadian Premier League side Pacific FC.
 He made his debut as a substitute on 28 April 2019 in the club's inaugural match.
 He scored his first goal for the club, which was also his first professional goal, in their next game against Valour FC on May 1.
 It would be his only goal for Pacific.
 After the conclusion of the 2019 season, Hernández did not resign with Pacific.

 On 11 December 2019, Hernández signed for Cavalry FC, becoming the first player to ever switch from one Canadian Premier League side to another.
 In November 2020, Hernández would re-sign with the club for the 2021 season.
 After the 2021 season, Cavalry announced that Hernandez would leave the club after two seasons.

 In April 2022, he joined League1 British Columbia club Rivers FC.